Shop now & save up to 80% on medication

 Dosage and Usage

-Prime the device before first use and if not used for several days.
-Shake well for each actuation.
-Exhale fully, seal lips around the mouthpiece, and inhale slowly and deeply while actuating.
-Hold your breath for several seconds, then exhale gently.
-Rinse your mouth after each dose to lower the risk of oral thrush.
-Do not exceed the prescribed number of inhalations.
-Avoid using another long-acting beta2-agonist with this treatment.
+Prime a new inhaler before first use and if it has not been used for a period specified on the label.
+Shake well before each inhalation.
+Breathe out fully, seal lips around the mouthpiece, press the canister, and inhale deeply and steadily.
+Hold your breath for about 10 seconds, then exhale slowly.
+If a second inhalation is prescribed, wait briefly before repeating.
+Rinse your mouth and spit after use to help lower the risk of oral thrush.

 Strengths and Forms